The history of the legendary Becker's convenience store in Toronto

 Legendary Canadian rockers Rush made a habit of accrediting "special thanks" to Becker's brand chocolate milk in many of their albums, leaving no doubt as to what majestic liquid was fuelling their complex progressive sound ship.

-A few franchised locations opted to keep the Becker's name and logo (such as the one pictured above at 1494 Kingston Road in Scarborough , but don't be lulled into a false sense of thinking they might carry any beloved Becker's branded product.
+A few franchised locations opted to keep the Becker's name and logo, such as the one at 115 Ellesmere Rd in Scarborough , but don't be lulled into a false sense of thinking they might carry any beloved Becker's branded product.

 While you can still get fairly decent but pricey eggnog in Ontario, nothing since the demise of Becker's has come close to equalling their utterly toothsome flavour of that sweet Christmas infused beverage.